Fitbit/thriftcli/README.md

 First, navigate to the project directory (contains setup.py):

-Next, install the and thrift compiler from homebrew: (this only needs to be done once)
+Next, install the thrift compiler from homebrew: (this only needs to be done once)
 ```
 brew install thrift
 ```